pergull/GraphicScript/README.md

 to build all the TypeScript code by issuing a build command.
 It is best to understand the build configuration files by examining the following files:

     - GraphicScript/tsconfig.json      => TypeScript files to compile
-    - GraphicScript/.vscode/settings.json  => Files to hide in Visual Studio Code
     - GraphicScript/.vscode/tasks.json => Build tasks

-To explore GraphicScript in action, open "index.html" - located in the CodeBase folder
+To explore GraphicScript in action, open "index.html" - located in the docs folder

-Documentation with examples are located in CodeBase/Documentation
+Documentation with examples are located in docs/Documentation

-Run examples are located in CodeBase/Run
+Run examples are located in docs/Run

-The supporting source code is located in CodeBase/Source
+The supporting source code is located in docs/Source

 To create your own GraphicScript program, clone a Run example.
 For example, clone:

-    CodeBase/Run/HelloWorld
+    docs/Run/HelloWorld

 and then rename all "HelloWorld" references to "MyGraphicScriptProgram".